MuhammedKalkan/OpenLens/README.md

 If you have trouble about not seeing pod logs, remove old config files / extensions remaining from old Lens app.

-**NOTE:** Auto Updater is now live starting with every binaries downloaded from Latest tag or the releases that are build at the time starting with it.
+**NOTE:** Auto Updater is now live starting with every binary downloaded from Latest tag or the corresponding release assets.

 **NOTE:** MacOS users will have to [manually trust the app](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac), as it is currently not signed properly, see [Issue #1](https://github.com/MuhammedKalkan/OpenLens/issues/1)